Lawren Harris: Modernism and Harris

 Harris's artistic career was one of constant exploration.
 He was the only member of the Group of Seven to align himself with European and American forms of Modernism.
 He always had been deeply interested in developments in modern art.
 In 1926, he represented Canada in the International Exhibition of Modern Art organized by the Société Anonyme (of which he was a member) and shown at the Brooklyn Museum in New York: he helped bring the show to Toronto in 1927.
 In 1934, he painted his first abstract pictures, which depended partly on his desire to express ideas of the spirit, partly on his earlier landscapes of Lake Superior, the Rocky Mountains and the Arctic.
+In these years, he moved to Hanover, New Hampshire in 1934, then Santa Fe, New Mexico in 1938 and finally, Vancouver in 1940.
 After a period of experimentation, from 1936 on, Harris enthusiastically embraced abstract painting.

-In these years, he moved to Hanover, New Hampshire in 1934, then Santa Fe, New Mexico in 1938 and finally, Vancouver in 1940.
+When asked in 1937 by Emily Carr to describe his recent work, Harris wrote: Well, they are all different and yet alike—some more abstract than others—some verging on the representational—one never knows where the specific work in hand will lead.
+I try always to keep away from the representational however—for it seems the further I can keep away and into abstract idiom the more expressive the things become—yet one has in mind and heart the informing spirit of great Nature.

 In time, he left all reference to landscape behind, and his work underwent changes towards a more organic form.
 He wrote about the path an abstract artist took from representation to abstraction to become fully abstract in an Essay on Abstract Painting published in 1949.
 In the 1950s, he painted his version of abstract expressionism.
 In 1954, in a separate publication that developed from his earlier essay on abstraction, he praised abstraction, writing: